How to Build an ETL Data Pipeline without Code

 Congrats on finding a better way to automate your external data ingestion from your partners, distributors, and manufacturers.

-Osmos No-Code ETL Pipelines Simply How You Ingest External Data
+Osmos No-Code ETL Pipelines Scale Your Customer Data Ingestion

-Building no-code ETL pipelines to ingest external data from partners, vendors, suppliers, and manufacturers does more than simply save time.
-It creates exponential value for businesses by cutting down the cost of managing data, freeing up your technical teams, having cleaner, more accurate product catalogs, and the ability to scale your intake to access a border set of products.
+Building no-code ETL pipelines to ingest data from partners, vendors, suppliers, and manufacturers does more than simply save time.
+It creates exponential value for businesses by cutting down the cost of managing custom pipelines, freeing up your technical teams, having cleaner, more accurate product catalogs, and the ability to scale your data ingestion to access a border set of products.

 The future of external data ingestion is about letting your systems talk to your external systems, and Osmos is leading this charge.
 Explore how Osmos Pipelines can help your company quickly ingest data from external parties, without writing a line of code.

-- Control how external data is ingested.
+- Control how customer's data is ingested.
 Ingest clean data from your customers and partners every time

-- Control how frequently the data is imported.
+- Control how frequently the data is ingested.
 Osmos Pipelines can be set up on a recurring schedule or manually triggered to run at any time so you never miss a dataset.

 - Control the customer experience.
 Automated data imports help you provide a premium customer experience by streamlining operations and communication.